|

 to the corner stud.
 The extra nailer stud serves as a surface for attaching

+the corner panel as well as interior wallboard.
 The drawing also illustrates the additional changes required in any panel

 to assemble a rough frame for a window: a header, made by nailing together